-A great example of empathy statement for customer service
+A great example of an empathy statement for customer service

 Ryanair’s empathy success story after implementing their “Always Getting Better” program.
-It helped to sort many customer annoyances like hidden charges, unallocated seating, and carry on baggage restrictions.
+It helped to sort out many customer annoyances like hidden charges, unallocated seating, and carry-on baggage restrictions.
 Ryanair saw a net profit increase from €867 million to €1.24 billion (US$1.39 billion).

 CEO Michael O’Leary famously remarked, “If I’d only known to be nice to customers was going to work so well, I’d have started many years ago.”